Wills, Probate & Estate Planning

 When someone passes away there is often a considerable amount of paperwork to be undertaken to ensure that assets are properly identified, appropriate taxes paid and the wishes expressed in their Will are carried out.

-Lasting Power of Attorney
+Lasting Powers of Attorney

 There are two types of Lasting Power of Attorney, one for Property and Financial Affairs and the other for Health and Welfare.
 These documents allow you to appoint Attorneys to act on your behalf should this ever become necessary.

-Lasting Power of Attorney is essential as it ensures that you are properly looked after and represented by the people that you trust the most.
-Contact our Lasting Power of Attorney Solicitors in Taunton, Yeovil or Bridgwater, Somerset to discuss your requirements.
+A Lasting Power of Attorney is essential as it ensures that you are properly looked after and represented by the people that you choose and trust.
+Contact our specialist team to discuss your requirements.

-Tax Planning
+Estate and Tax Planning

-There are reliefs and exemptions that may apply and planning well in advance can significantly reduce or eliminate the liability and ensure that a larger proportion of what you have worked for during your lifetime passes to your chosen beneficiaries.
+There are reliefs and exemptions that may apply and planning well in advance can significantly reduce or even eliminate the liability and ensure that a larger proportion of what you have worked for during your lifetime passes to your chosen beneficiaries.

 Wills

-Many people delay making a Will believing that they are too young to need one, don’t have anything to leave or have complicated family situations that they don’t think can be adequately accommodated.
+Many people delay making a Will believing that they are too young to need one, don’t have anything to leave, or have complicated family situations that they don’t think can be adequately accommodated.

-A Will allows you to state funeral wishes, choose who will deal with your estate on your death, appoint guardians for minor children and give gifts to friends, family and charities.
+A Will allows you to express funeral wishes, choose who will deal with your estate on your death, appoint guardians for minor children and give gifts to friends, family and charities.
 It can protect assets and assist with Inheritance Tax planning.
 A Will can even ensure that your pet is properly looked after when you are gone.

-Consultant Solicitor
+Locum Solicitor

 Paralegal